its-aayan555/TNSIF-CoreJava-CodeBase/XEYRON BANK TNSIF COREJAVA PROJECT/README.md

     USE bankingsystemdb;

 4. Table Creation
-    It will get automatically created once you run the main Java file (ConsoleApp.java).
+    Once you run the main Java file (ConsoleApp.java), it will automatically be created.

 ---